Antibacterial products in clinical development for priority pathogens

 - Chart 2 shows the number of products expected to be active, possibly active or not active against the WHO priority pathogens (click on any number, except totals or subtotals, in chart 2 to filter for the relevant products in chart 4 plus further pertinent information in the other charts).
 Note: One product can target more than one pathogen; hence, the total number of products in chart 2 is higher than the total number of products in the other charts.
 To see how many pathogens a product may target, click on a product name in chart 4 and then view information in chart 2.

 - Among the seven antibiotics to address resistance against Mycobacterium tuberculosis (click on Mycobacterium tuberculosis in chart 1.b to filter), only one is in phase III of clinical development (chart 1.b) and five are innovative (chart 3.a).
 All seven are new chemical entities (chart 3.b).

 - Seven antibiotics and two biologicals are being developed against C. difficile (click on this pathogen in chart 1.b to filter).
-Among these, three products are innovative (chart 3.a) and all nine are new chemical entities (chart 3.b).
+Among these, four products are innovative (chart 3.a) and all nine are new chemical entities (chart 3.b).